dpzhang/Project_ALDA/README.md

 to select the instructor you are interested in.

-* After checking the box before the name of one instructor, click on 'Instructor Evaluation' button, you will then see the evaluation of that insturctor in a **clean**, **consistent**, **organized** and **systematic** format.
+* After checking the box before the name of one instructor, click on "Instructor Evaluation" button, you will then see the evaluation of that insturctor in a **clean**, **consistent**, **organized** and **systematic** format.

 ### III.
 Open-spot Reminder